-The new National Strategy and Action Plan for the Social Inclusion of Roma (2021) reflects the strategic choices of the Ministry of Labor and Social Affairs in order to address the identified and persistent issues of social exclusion of Roma in Greece.
-It imprints, defines and substantiates measures to tackle the different contexts of deprivation facing the Roma in Greece.
-The Plan aspires to address this with national, regional and local policies in 4 Pillars: (i) poverty prevention and alleviation, (ii) access to basic services and goods, (iii) prevention and fight against stereotypes and discrimination and (iv) active participation in economic, social and political life.
+The new National Strategy and Action Plan for the Social Inclusion of Roma (2021) reflects the strategic choices of the Ministry of Labour and Social Affairs in order to address the identified and persistent issues of social exclusion of Roma in Greece.
+It reflects, defines and substantiates measures to tackle the different contexts of deprivation facing the Roma in Greece.
+The Plan aspires to address the problem with national, regional and local policies in 4 Pillars: (i) poverty prevention and alleviation, (ii) access to basic services and goods, (iii) prevention and fight against stereotypes and discrimination and (iv) active participation in economic, social and political life.

-The Law regarding the prevention and treatment of child abuse and neglect and strengthening of Social Protection (2021) aims to adopt measures of preventing incidents of child abuse and neglect and facing them timely and effectively, upgrade the quality of services provided to infants through a comprehensive curriculum for preschool education, promote the adoptions and fostering framework and regulate the launching of the "Personal Assistant"

-action for People with Disabilities in order to ensure their independent living and avoid deinstitutionalization as well as ensure the protection of children inside institutions.
+The Law on the prevention and treatment of child abuse and neglect andthe strengthening of Social Protection (2021) aims to adopt measures of preventing incidents of child abuse and neglect and address them timely and effectively, by (i) upgrading the quality of services provided to infants through a comprehensive curriculum for preschool education, (ii) promoting adoption and foster care, (iii) launching the "Personal Assistant" action for People with Disabilities in order to ensure their independent living and avoid deinstitutionalization, and (iv) ensuring the protection of institutionalized children.

-The Strategy for social inclusion and the fight against poverty and the first-time National Plan for the protection of Children's Rights (2021)are commitments to reduce child poverty, to guarantee that every child has access to free health services, education, childcare, housing and adequate food, to apply guardianship to unaccompanied minors refugees, to simplify adoption procedures, to ensure independent living and avoid deinstitutionalization for people with disabilities, to provide a safety net against deep poverty by the constitutionally guaranteed social solidarity income, to provide decent housing for vulnerable groups and for persons aged 67 years and over with low or no income.
+The Strategy for social inclusion and the fight against poverty and the first National Action Plan for the protection of Children's Rights (2021) are commitments to reduce child poverty, to guarantee that every child has access to free health services, education, childcare, housing and adequate food, to apply guardianship to unaccompanied minors refugees, to simplify adoption procedures, to ensure independent living and avoid institutionalization for people with disabilities, to provide a safety net against deep poverty by the constitutionally guaranteed social solidarity income (GMI), to provide decent housing for vulnerable groups and for persons aged 67 years and over with low or no income.

-The first-time National Plan against Child Sexual Abuse (2022) aims to safeguard the health and dignity of children-victims of an underreported crime.
+Greece's first National Plan against Child Sexual Abuse (finalised in 2022) aims to safeguard the health and dignity of children-victims of an underreported crime.
 It identifies critical systemic failures and presents measures to prevent, locate, report, treat and take to justice incidents of sexual abuse and exploitation of children.
-Special care is foreseen for the victims through a childfriendly justice approach, institutional obstacles are set to prevent predators from working with children in all possible sectors and essential protocol revision is put forward in order to ensure timely response that does not cause further victimization and risks.
-The overall twofold aim of the Plan is to a) minimize the incidents and b) maximize reporting, working towards the protection of children from all forms of violence.
+Special care is foreseen for the victims through a child-friendly justice approach, institutional obstacles are set to prevent predators from working with children in all possible sectors and essential protocol revision is put forward in order to ensure timely response that does not cause further victimization and risks.
+The overall twofold aim of the Plan is to (i) minimize the incidents and (ii) maximize reporting, working towards the protection of children from all forms of violence.